EricZheng0404/Mode-Analytics-Project/Case 2: Understanding Search Functionality.md

 The customer experience of the search function vary in different languages because localization could be a challenge for search function enginnering team.
 I want to study users by languages.

 From the query, I can see that we lost most search users in English, French, and Spainish.
-So, we can improve the function by providing better search experiences for these language users.
+So, we can improve the function by investigating why we lost these users and providing better search experiences for these language users.

 ```
 WITH language_segment AS (